seph1709/AniPlay/README.md

 ## Features
 - Support dark mode and light mode
 - Search anime
-- Support types Latest, Completed, Popuar
+- Support types Latest, Completed, Popular
 - Add to favorites
 - Support change to any source
 ## Building for Android